frozenjs/frozenjs.github.io/markdown/2013-04-25-building-breakouts-with_frozenjs.md

 ## Packaging it all up

 While developing, having a bunch of little modules is great.
 We can separate our logic into small re-usable components.
-However when we're ready to share our awesome game, we want to bundle the javascript into a single minified file so that it quickly loads into the browser.
+However when we're ready to share our awesome game, we want to bundle the JavaScript into a single minified file so that it quickly loads into the browser.

 To do this we simply have grunt run the build process:

 `
-grunt build
+volo grunt build
 `

 That command outputs all of our game's code and dependencies into a single game.js file in the dist folder.